bishalu/SS_finance/README.md

 2. Creating dollar bars from tick data
 3. Generating trading events using the CUSUM filter
 4. Implementing the triple barrier method

-Stay tuned for the next installments, where we will explore secondary models and machine learning techniques to further optimize our trading strategy and increase its profitability.

-**Credits**: A special thanks to Marcos López de Prado for his invaluable contributions to the finance trading field and for inspiring the workflow presented in this notebook.